openstack-infra/zuul/doc/source/admin/drivers/gerrit.rst

 items meet certain conditions in order to be enqueued into the pipeline.
 These conditions vary according to the source of the project in question.
-To supply requirements for changes from a Gerrit source named *my-gerrit*, create a congfiguration such as the following::
+To supply requirements for changes from a Gerrit source named *my-gerrit*, create a configuration such as the following::

   pipeline:
     require:
       my-gerrit:
         approval:
-          - code-review: 2
+          - Code-Review: 2

 This indicates that changes originating from the Gerrit connection named *my-gerrit* must have a Code Review vote of +2 in order to be